sensurusirupus/theta-edge-vs/doc/rubberduck-templates.md

 ## Get started with Rubberduck Templates

 The easiest way to get started with templates is to copy [some example templates](https://github.com/rubberduck-ai/rubberduck-vscode/tree/main/template) and start modifying them.

-Run the "Rubberduck: Start Custom Chat… 💬" command to use your custom conversations.

-After you have changed a Rubberduck template, use the "Rubberduck: Reload Templates" command to see your updates.

-To help you debug, use the "Rubberduck: Show logs" command to open the Output panel and see the prompt that is sent to OpenAI.